 Noriel is an artist who breaks trends and makes trends.
 The rapper-songwriter is at the forefront of the Latin trap movement and has helped thrust the subgenre into the spotlight.
 His cutting-edge collaborations and distinct sound have made him one of the most sought-after musicians in the industry.

 “It all started in my beautiful island of Puerto Rico when I was just 14 years old,” Noriel tells INLOVE Magazine.
 “Like many families in Puerto Rico, we struggled a lot to make a living.
-At 14, I started rapping in my neighborhood at block parties, and with older friends who were already in the industry.
+At 14, I started rapping in my neighbourhood at block parties, and with older friends who were already in the industry.
 They were trying to get me into the music industry as well.
 I worked very hard ever since to make sure that people heard my music and to give my family a better life than what we had.”

 Sari: Take me back to what it was like collaborating with Maluma and the part of that experience that you loved the most.